TranPhucVinh/C/Environment/GCC compiler.md

 Inside ``working_folder`` folder, compile ``main.c`` : ``gcc -Imain main.c``

-**Example 2**: Include 1 file in the upward folder with the folder hierarchy like below
+## Include 1 file in the upward folder with the folder hierarchy like below

 ```
 working_folder